Kattis/problem-package-format/spec/legacy.md

 # Problem Package Format

-This is the `legacy` version of the specification
+This is the `legacy` version of the specification.

+There are two variants of this specification: the Full version, and the ICPC subset.
+Use the buttons in the sidebar to select one of them.
+The unified view shows text that is not in the ICPC-subset in <span style="color:red">red</span>.

 ## Overview